sstripps1/sstripps1.github.io/code/index.md

 I'm a big fan of home-workouts, particularly interval training workouts.
-I've found quite a few good YouTube videos that walk me through some good routines, but as I wanted to be able to create and follow my own custom routines (without having to constantly punch my stopwatch or timer).
-So, I decided to make an app that does just that.
+I've found quite a few good YouTube videos that walk me through some good routines, but as I wanted to be able to create and follow my own custom routines (without having to constantly punch my stopwatch or timer), so I decided to make an app that does just that.

 ### Create and save a workout
 The app allows you to specify the name and duration of as many intervals as you'd like.
 You